-Alice is a Food Scientist, qualified to Master's degree level with twelve years' experience working in R&D, product and process development and technical improvement roles within the food industry, the bulk of which have been SME's.
-She has been involved in knowledge transfer roles (including being a Knowledge Transfer Partnership associate with the University of Lincoln and Belvoir Fruit Farms Ltd) and is passionate about the translation and application of food science and technology principles into business.
+Alice is a Food Scientist, qualified to Master's degree level with twelve years' experience working in R&D, product and process development and technical improvement roles within the food industry, the bulk of which have been SME's, before joining the Food Innovation Centre in 2016.
+Previously she has been involved in knowledge transfer roles (including being a Knowledge Transfer Partnership associate with the University of Lincoln and Belvoir Fruit Farms Ltd) and is passionate about the translation and application of food science and technology principles into business.
 Her time working in entrepreneurial, and sometimes quirky, 'characterful' SME businesses, has been extremely enriching.
 High quality, great tasting, local and authentic foods have therefore featured heavily in her career and this has made her a champion for the authenticity and integrity of food products.
 She is also keenly interested in collaborative working between food producers and processors.

 The bulk of her experience lies in the development and processing of soft drinks from fruits, flowers, herbs and spices, the pressing of fruit to produce premium fruit juices (berries and single variety apple juices) and the processing of plant-based/botanical extracts for the premium sectors, where quality and distinctiveness are essential.
 In such sectors, she has gained extensive knowledge about the link between raw fruit quality, fruit variety, orchard practices, processing conditions and the resulting yield and organoleptic properties of a finished product.

 Alice's specialist area of research and continued interest is the use and processing of elderflowers as a food ingredient, including the agricultural side (varieties, cultivation), capturing, extracting and preserving the flavour quality of elderflower and the effects of processing conditions on the finished product quality.
 Over the years, Alice has travelled extensively in Europe working collaboratively with elderflower traders and suppliers to develop raw material supply in this area.
-Additional to her day job, she is currently researching all aspects of cultivation of elder as a food crop, as part of a Nuffield Farming Trust Travel Scholarship and as a result she has built extensive links and contacts within this niche industry arond the world.
+She also completed a Nuffield Farming Trust Scholarship project in this subject during 2019-2020.
+As a result she has built extensive links and contacts within this niche industry around the world and runs a small research stream at UoN looking at agricultural aspects of growing elder commercially.